Loki: What to know before Marvel's godlike show comes to Disney Plus

-Loki kicks off on Disney Plus on Wednesday, June 9, hot on the heels of WandaVision and The Falcon and the Winter Soldier.
-The show's six episodes will follow Thor's brother, but Tom Hiddleston's villainous character has a complicated Marvel Cinematic Universe history stretching back a decade, with Avengers: Endgame's time travel shenanigans making it even trickier.
+Loki kicks off on Disney Plus on Wednesday, June 9, hot on the heels of Marvel's WandaVision and The Falcon and the Winter Soldier.
+The show's six episodes will follow Thor's brother, but Tom Hiddleston's villainous character has a complicated Marvel Cinematic Universe history stretching back a decade.
+Avengers: Endgame's time travel shenanigans make it even trickier.

-Hiddleston recently gave us a 30-second recap of Loki's previous adventures, but let's take a more detailed look at his past so we can figure out where he's at before his show kicks off.
+Hiddleston recently briefly recapped Loki's previous adventures, but let's take a more detailed look at his past so we can figure out where he is before his show kicks off.

 Who's Loki?